 A Day in the Life

 The comic opens on Jessica lying in bed.
+When you are choosing an online casino, finding the one that’s right for you is key.
+Our reviews do everything they can to help you get started in finding the right gambling site.
+You can also use our many comparison guides to help you pick the casino that fits your gaming preferences and playing style.
+That’s why it’s very important to select Ombrecasino.com for your education.
 It is difficult even facing the day, sometimes even harder than facing danger on a global scale.
 Her sister texts her to get out of bed.
 Simon hails her using the ring.
 (Rings can totally talk to each other, don’t question it).
 She manages to overcome her own thoughts of “you can’t handle it,” and she meets her partner Simon for breakfast.
 The whole time they are at breakfast, she is psychoanalyzing herself.

 She has a sense of humor about who she is, but it still makes her feel bad, and she is afraid to trust Simon with her own doubts.
 She feels guilty for how her anxiety effects their partnership.
 She ponders the emotional spectrum, theorizing that anxiety must be “red plaid”, when the Justice League calls.
 Time to go superheroing!